PhD Candidate in Precambrian Tectonics/Geochemistry/Ore Geology

 The PhD position is for a fixed term, with the objective of completion of research training to the level of a doctoral degree.
 Admission to a PhD programme is a prerequisite for employment, and the programme period starts on commencement of the position.
 The PhD candidate shall participate in the faculty’s organized research training, and the PhD project shall be completed during the period of employment.
 Information about the application process for admission to the PhD programme, application form and regulations for the degree of Philosophiae Doctor (PhD) are available at the following address: NT-Faculty.

-The research work will be performed in collaboration with national and international partners with a long-term expertize in studies of Precambrian continental shield areas and with access to necessary analytical equipment to achieve the geochemical and dating objectives.
+The research work will be performed in collaboration with national and international partners with a long-term expertise in studies of Precambrian continental shield areas and with access to necessary analytical equipment to achieve the geochemical and dating objectives.
 Progress and results are expected to be presented at international conferences/workshops, as well as published in peer-reviewed scientific journals.
 Therefore, a good command in English, both written and oral is required.
+Documented scientific abstracts, presentations at international conference, and/or publications will be beneficial for the applicant.
 Applicants not able to communicate in Norwegian or another Scandinavian language are required to learn Norwegian within a reasonable amount of time.

 The project involves extensive fieldwork in northern Norway.
 It is expected that the successful candidate is able and willing to participate in physically demanding field and teaching campaigns of up to several weeks each year.